barmalei/zebkit/src/jekyll/docs.ui.component.md

 ---

-The key root zebkit UI component is "__zebkit.ui.Panel__".
+The major root zebkit UI component is "__zebkit.ui.Panel__".
 Every zebkit UI component is an instance of "zebkit.ui.Panel" class.
 This class unifies all existent zebkit components with common API, event handling, metrics and behavior.
 Even if you instantiate a zebkit HTML component it will be represented as an instance of "zebkit.ui.Panel" class.

-"zebkit.ui.Panel" is container, what means it can embeds other UI components as its children component.
-The children components are ordered with a alyout manager of the container has set.
+__"zebkit.ui.Panel"__ is container, what means it can embed other UI components as its children components that are ordered with a layout manager the container defines.

-Zebkit UI application is hierarchy of ordered with layout managers UI components that are rendered on HTML5 Canvas.
+Typical zebkit UI application is hierarchy of ordered with layout managers UI components that are rendered on HTML5 Canvas.
 To start building an application layout you have to instantiate zebkit canvas component ("zebkit.ui.zCanvas").
 The instance is either bound to existent HTML5 Canvas element or dynamically  creates HTML5 Canvas element in DOM tree:

 ```js